ialbert/biostar-central/README.md

 In Biostar there are four types of users: anonymous users, registered users, moderators and administrators.

 - *Anonymous users*: May browse all content of a site.
-- *Registered users*: In addition to the privileges that anymous users have registered users may create new posts if their reputation exceeeds a limit (the default is zero), may vote and post answers and comments.
+- *Registered users*: In addition to the privileges that anonymous users have registered users may create new posts if their reputation exceeds a limit (the default is zero), may vote and post answers and comments.
 - *Editors*: In addition to the privileges that registered users have Editors may edit, close and delete posts, edit user information (other than email) and may also suspend and reinstate users.
 All the actions of the Editors may be followed via the Moderator Log page (see About BioStar page for a link)
 - *Administrators*: In addition to the privileges that moderators have administrators may promote/demote users from having moderator roles.
-Administrators also have access to the django admin interface where they may perform more database actions than those offered via the BioStar interface..
+Administrators also have access to the Django admin interface where they may perform more database actions than those offered via the BioStar interface..

 Internationalization
 --------------------

-There are some dependencies that need to be installed (notable the Unix `gettext` utility) to run the django [makemessages][makemsg] command.
+There are some dependencies that need to be installed (notable the Unix `gettext` utility) to run the Django [makemessages][makemsg] command.

 Template content needs to be tagged with the [Django Translation][trans] framework.
 The new message compilation then will be run via: